Shocking Things You Never Knew About the Supreme Court

 10. You can’t watch court cases on television

 Television may have been invented in 1927, but this hasn’t affected the Supreme Court very much.
 The first televised Supreme Court swearing-in was Sonia Sotomayor’s in 2009.
 To this day, Supreme Court hearings are never aired on television.

 11. Yes, they have a basketball court

-The highest court in the land has a room devoted to the other kind of “highest court in the land.”
-The Supreme Court Building includes a regulation-sized basketball court on the top floor, which is where justices have kicked back and practiced shooting hoops since 1940.
+The highest court in the land has a room devoted to another kind of court.
+Since 1940, justices have practiced shooting hoops on the regulation-sized basketball court on the Supreme Court Building’s top floor.
 They frequently square off with opponents from the cafeteria, police force, and clerk’s office.

-Next: There’s only one person who served as president and Supreme Court justice.
+Next: Only one person has served as president and Supreme Court justice.

 12. Only one President also served as a Supreme Court Justice

 Becoming a Supreme Court justice and serving as the president isn’t impossible, but it is unlikely.
 In the entire history of the court, only William Howard Taft has successfully risen to both offices.
 He served as chief justice from 1921 to 1930 and as president from 1909 to 1913.

 Next: Blame the lack of wigs on this man.

 13. One man did away with those crazy wigs